repeatingbeats/puppet-garmin_ant_agent/README.md

 Installs the Garmin Ant Agent.
 I'm using Boxen to provision my personal army of Macs, and I want this installed on them.

+This module is derived from the [Boxen Puppet Template](https://github.com/boxen/puppet-template).

 ## Usage

 ```puppet